codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Go back to the List view.
 1. Click **Configure as Argo Application**.
 Codefresh takes care of the configuration for you.
   If you drill down into the Runtime and click Runtime Components, you'll see the list of components with their Health status.

   {% include
       image.html
       lightbox="true"
       file="/images/runtime/helm/helm-runtime-components.png"
       url="/images/runtime/helm/helm-runtime-components.png"
       alt="Runtime Components after configuring GitOps Runtime as Argo Application" caption="Runtime Components after configuring GitOps Runtime as Argo Application" max-width="50%"
    %}

 {:start="3"}
-1. Continue with [Step 7: (Optional) GitOps with Argo CD: Remove Rollouts controller deployment](#step-7-optional-gitops-with-argo-cd-remove-rollouts-controller-deployment).
+1. Continue with [Step 7: (Optional) GitOps with Argo CD: Remove Rollouts controller deployment](#step-7-optional-gitops-with-argo-cd-remove-rollouts-controller-deployment). t).

-### Step 7: (Optional) GitOps with Argo CD: Remove Rollouts controller deployment
+### Step 7: (Optional) GitOps with Community Argo CD: Remove Rollouts controller deployment
 For GitOps with Argo CD, if you have Argo Rollouts also installed, after confirming successful installation, remove the duplicate Argo Rollouts controller deployment to avoid having two controllers in the cluster.

 >**IMPORTANT**:
   Make sure to remove only the `deployment` and not the CRDs.
 Removing the CRDs also removes Rollout objects resulting in downtime for workloads.

 1. Remove the duplicate Argo Rollouts controller:
   `kubectl delete deployment <argo-rollouts-controller-name> -n <argo-rollouts-controller-namespace>`
 1. Continue with [Step 8: (Optional) Create a Git Source](#step-8-optional-create-a-git-source).

 ### Step 8: (Optional) Create a Git Source
 Create a Git Source for the Runtime.
-A Git Source is a Git repository with an opinionated folder structure, managed by Codefresh.
+A Git Source is a Git repository managed by Codefresh as an Argo CD application.
 You can always create Git Sources after installation whenever you need to in the Codefresh UI.

 1. Optional.
 Create a [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/#create-a-git-source).